 Imagine this: you’re carefully driving down the road at the posted speed limit.
-Hands at 10 and 2 with your seatbelt on and phone tucked away.
+Hands at 10 and 2, with your seatbelt on, and your phone tucked away.
 As you look over at your child in the back seat, a vehicle swerves into your lane and crashes into you.
-Next thing you know, you’re signing a ticket for not exercising “reasonable vigilance” in violation of New Orleans traffic laws.
+Next thing you know, you’re signing a traffic ticket for not exercising “reasonable vigilance” in violation of New Orleans traffic laws.

 Many citizens are unaware of what exactly this term means, and are often even more perplexed when they receive hefty fines for what is often a very minor infraction.
-This article will discuss what is meant by “reasonable vigilance” and how you can avoid the tickets that come with failure to exercise such care.
+Read on to find out what is meant by “reasonable vigilance,” and how our team of traffic ticket attorneys at Crescent City Law can help you to avoid the tickets that come with failure to exercise such care.

 Most of the time it’s rational to assume that if you have taken reasonable steps to avoid being involved in an automobile accident, you won’t be punished if you do find yourself in such an unfortunate situation.
-Accidents happen and they’re usually not you’re fault, right?
-However, in the City of New Orleans you may still be fined even though you were driving in a cautious and prudent manner.
+Accidents happen, and if they’re not your fault, you can’t be held responsible, right?

 This means that drivers in New Orleans must be extra careful when driving within city limits.
-If drivers take their eye off the road for a second, or fail to look twice for oncoming traffic, they may be subject to a fine under section 115-400.
+If drivers take their eye off the road for a second, or fail to look twice for oncoming traffic, they may be subject to a fine under this law.

 Another way you can exercise reasonable vigilance is to take certain steps you may not think are necessary when driving.
 A case out of the United States District Court for the Eastern District of Louisiana illustrates this point nicely.

 In that case, the defendant was merging onto a street from I-10.
-Although the defendant was cautious and looked both ways before entering, and his vehicle struck the plaintiffs vehicle on the rear passenger side.
+Although the defendant was cautious and looked both ways before entering, his vehicle struck the plaintiff’s vehicle on the rear passenger side.

-The federal judge found for the plaintiff and added that “the fact that [the defendant] looked both ways before entering the intersection and did not see [the plaintiffs] car does not absolve him of liability . . .”
+The federal judge found for the plaintiff, and added, “the fact that [the defendant] looked both ways before entering the intersection and did not see [the plaintiff’s] car does not absolve him of liability . . .”

 Another important point in that case was that because there were no eyewitnesses, and the defendant failed to present any evidence to support his case, he could not win.

-This underscores the importance of finding an experienced and qualified attorney in this area who knows the law and how to properly investigate your case.
+This highlights the importance of finding a dedicated attorney in this area who knows the law and how to help you properly investigate your case.
 Although the “reasonable vigilance” ordinance isn’t always objective, the right attorney can help ensure you are not unfairly punished.